OWASP/SecureCodingDojo/trainingportal/static/lessons/cryptoBreaker/crypto_caesar.md

 You may also use your programming/scripting language of choice.

+**NOTE: If you decide to view the Solution, open the Solution as a new tab or Window so you don't reset the cipher.**

 `Important Note: You're allowed to conduct offline brute force attacks, however trying answer combinations in an automatic fashion using the portal is strictly forbidden.`

 We begin with one of the oldest methods used to hide a message, known to be used by Julius Caesar.

 #### Algorithm

 Shift letters by a number of positions.
 The number of positions is the key.

 ##### Example